ROAD TRIP ESSENTIALS: THE ULTIMATE PACKING CHECKLIST

 - Cooler: A cooler will help you step your menu up a notch so you can eat fresh.
 Here you have a few options.
 Want a lightweight cooler you can slug down with you to the beach that doesn’t break the bank?
 Go for REI’s Cool Haul 24 Soft Cooler.
 Need something that will keep cocktail ice frozen and food cold for days for a large group of people?
 This XTreme Coleman Cooler is affordable, huge, and will keep your food cold for under $80.
 The final option I’ll suggest is for those of you who plan to road trip for a long period of time.
 Dometic makes portable refrigerators that run off your car battery or solar.
 They don’t need ice (in fact, they can make their own), and are convenient for those who want to stay off the grid for extended periods.

 - Camp Stove: A decent camp stove is a game changer for making quality meals while road tripping.
-I use the Camp Chef Everest 2-burner stove in my van.
+I use a similar 2-burner stove to the Coleman Triton 2-burner stove in my van.
 It’s fuel efficient and easy to fine tune the flame so you don’t scorch your dinner.
 It runs off small disposable propane canisters, but for those who want to score some environment points, you can get an adapter at Home Depot that will allow you to hook up this stove to a 10-gallon refillable propane tank.

 - Cook Set: This complete cookset from GSI Outdoors can feed four hungry campers.
 It’s a sturdy, packable and fairly lightweight kit that’s also easy to clean as it inevitably gets dirty while traveling.
 Inside it contains four of each: plates, bowls, insulated mugs, one frying pan, a pot with a lid, and it’s own welded sink for camp cleaning.
 Plus, the dishware is plastic which means they won’t chip or break.